Brigsteer and Underbarrow Road bridge closures, Kendal

 Other organisations have followed the same national standards as we have.
 The outcomes for different bridges will vary.

-Brigsteer Bridge will reopen to vehicles up to three tonnes gross weight all cyclists, pedestrians and equestrians on Friday 31 January 2025 from 4pm.
+From February 2025 Brigsteer and Underbarrow bridges are opened to vehicles up to 7.5 tonnes gross weight all cyclists, pedestrians and equestrians.

-Working together with independent experts, WSP and Jacobs, we have now completed our detailed structural assessment and category three checks on Brigsteer Bridge.
+Working together with independent expert consultants, WSP and Jacobs, we have now completed our detailed structural assessment and category three checks on Brigsteer Bridge.

-The assessment has confirmed that, while Brigsteer Bridge must remain classified as a weak structure, it can safely support vehicles with a gross weight of up to three tonnes.
+The assessment has confirmed that, while the bridges must remain classified as weak structures, they can safely support vehicles with a gross weight of up to three tonnes.

-A weight restriction of up to three tonnes gross weight will be implemented under a Traffic Regulation Order.
+A weight restriction of up to 7.5 tonnes gross weight will be implemented under a Traffic Regulation Order.
 As the bridge remains classified as a weak structure, no exemptions will be permitted.

-The weight restriction will be clearly signed, drivers of vehicles over three tonnes will be required to follow an alternative route.
+The weight restriction will be clearly signed, drivers of vehicles over 7.5 tonnes will be required to follow an alternative route.

 Violating the weight restriction will not only put other road users at risk, but may result in prosecution and fines.
 We will be working closely with Cumbria Police to monitor and enforce these restrictions which are being introduced to protect the safety of the public.